socialsister/espresso-sequencer/README.md

 In this case, we run it on port 1738.

-Once you have started the orchestrator and the CDN, you must connect `$N` sequencer nodes to them, after which the network will start up automatically.
+Once you have started the orchestrator and the CDN, you must connect `$N` Espresso nodes to them, after which the network will start up automatically.
 To start one node, run

 ```bash